Creating labs with checker

 Preventing problems

 As always, it’s best to try to make smaller changes, test them, and once they work check them in.
 That way you won’t need to debug a long complicated set of changes.
+See the next section on testing.

-Please create tests!
-You can create test cases for attempts (successes should pass, failures should fail), and test cases to ensure the hints work correctly.
-Remember, hints are checked in order - it’s possible to create a hint that won’t trigger because something earlier would always match.
-These tests are automatically checked every time the page is (re)loaded.
+Hints are checked in order - it’s possible to create a hint that won’t trigger because something earlier would always match.
+All tests are automatically re-run every time the page is (re)loaded.

 Debugging